TomasHubelbauer/agendum/README.md

 - [ ] Implement editing item contents - recall item in rich editor?
 - [ ] Expand to rich editor if pasting text with line breaks in it
 - [ ] Implement adding a forgotten task to the Archived tab, probably by adding a Add to Archived editor button when in archive
+- [ ] Add a rich editor section with advanced properties:
+  - Not before date
+  - Archival behavior: archive (default), delete (has Delete button immediately), graft (clones for next day if not before date)